etaaa/httpez/README.md

 # httpez

 httpez is a lightweight, user-friendly wrapper around Go’s standard net/http client.
-It simplifies HTTP interactions while remaining fully compatible with the standard library.
+It simplifies common HTTP tasks with a fluent, chainable API while remaining fully compatible with the standard library.

 ## Features

-- Drop-in replacement for `http.Client`
+- **Fluent API**: Build clients and requests with a clean, chainable interface (WithBaseURL, WithHeader, WithQuery, etc.).

-- Global headers applied to all requests.
+- **Default Configuration**: Easily set a BaseURL and default Headers that apply to all requests from a client.

-- Fluent API for building clients and requests with a clean, chainable interface.
+- **Simple Payloads**: Effortlessly send JSON (WithJSON) or form data (WithForm) payloads. httpez handles the serialization and Content-Type headers for you.

-- Convenient response helpers: Use methods like `AsBytes` and `AsJSON` to easily fetch response bodies.
+- **Easy Response Handling**: Use helpers like AsBytes() and AsJSON() to quickly read response bodies without the boilerplate.

-- Extensible middleware system for request and response logic.
+- **Extensible Middleware**: Wrap the client's transport with custom middleware for logging, authentication, retries, and more.

 ## Installation